ClaireYurev/py-spyglass/README.md

 secret_file.txt will remain unseen.

-/root_folder_to_ignore will exclude that specific folder at the root level of the scan.
+root_folder_to_ignore will exclude that specific folder at the root level of the scan.
+(No Slashes Please)

 *.log will cloak all log files from view.